i-tanaka730/SaveMoney/README.md

 # SaveMoney

 ## Overview
-This is app to manage your money.
+This is application to manage your money.

 ## Requirement
 - XCode